-- Create and view audit reports - Search entity metadata, view entity lineage, and modify custom metadata - Define policies for modifying custom metadata and sending notifications when entities are extracted - Get "at-a-glance" information about activity on the cluster for a defined period of time through the Data Stewardship dashboard. - View metadata analytics - Assign user roles to groups cloudera [®] NAVIGATOR Search Audits Analytics 👻 Policies Administrat ion admin - 8 Search ۹ Actions -
+- Create and view audit reports

+- · Search entity metadata, view entity lineage, and modify custom metadata

+- · Define policies for modifying custom metadata and sending notifications when entities are extracted

+- View metadata analytics

+- · Assign user roles to groups

-Navigator auditing, metadata, lineage, policies, and analytics all support multi-cluster deployments managed by a single Cloudera Manager instance.
-So if you have five clusters, all centrally managed by a single Cloudera Manager, you see all this information in a single Navigator data management UI.
-In the metadata part of the UI, Navigator provides technical metadata that tracks the specific cluster from which the data is derived.
+Navigator auditing, metadata, lineage, policies, and analytics all support multi-cluster deployments that are managed by a single Cloudera Manager instance.
+So if you have five clusters, all centrally managed by a single Cloudera Manager, you'll see all this information within a single Navigator data management UI.
+In the metadata portion of the UI, Navigator also tracks the specific cluster the data comes from with the Cluster technical metadata property.